Blotch3D/Blotch3D/README.md

 -   Build for many platforms (currently supports iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch).

 Blotch3D sits on top of MonoGame.
-MonoGame is a widely used 3D library for C\#.
+MonoGame is a very widely used 3D library for C\#.
 It is free, fast, cross platform, actively developed by a large community, and it's used in many professional games.
 There is a plethora of MonoGame documentation, tutorials, examples, and discussions on line.
 All MonoGame features remain available.
 For example, custom shaders can be written to override the default shader.

 All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense.
-It explains how and why you use the feature, and answers frequent questions.
-If you are using another IDE that doesn't support IntelliSense, just look at the comment directly in the Blotch3D source.
+It explains how and why you use the feature and answers frequent questions.
+If you are using another IDE that doesn't support IntelliSense, just look at the comment directly in the Blotch3D source or the Blotch3D.xml file.
 If you aren't getting useful IntelliSense information for a keyword, it may be a MonoGame keyword rather than a Blotch3D keyword.
 In that case you need to look it up online.

 See MonoGame.net for the official MonoGame documentation.
 When searching on-line for other MonoGame documentation and discussions, be sure to